StorjOld/metachains/INSTALL.md

-Setting up datacoind on Ubuntu
+Setting up florincoind on Ubuntu
 ==============================

-The following tutorial shows you how to compile and install datacoind on a freshly installed Ubuntu system, including the necessary dependencies.
+The following tutorial shows you how to compile and install florincoind on a freshly installed Ubuntu system, including the necessary dependencies.
 Everything is done from the Terminal.
-Be sure that you are logged in as the user who you want to automatically start datacoind upon system boot.
-This has been tested on Ubuntu 12.04.4 x32 on [Digital Ocean](http://digitalocean.com).
+Be sure that you are logged in as the user who you want to automatically start florincoind upon system boot.
+This has been tested on Ubuntu 14.04.1 x86_64 on [Digital Ocean](http://digitalocean.com).

 Initial Steps
 -------------